django-hurricane/django-hurricane/docs/usage.rst

 2. For working with the Pycharm debugger:

    * a.
-Install Djanog-hurricane with the "pycharm" option: :code:`pip install django-hurricane[pycharm]`.
+Install Django-hurricane with the "pycharm" option: :code:`pip install django-hurricane[pycharm]`.

    * b.
 Configure the remote debug server in Pycharm and start it.